If this is your first time in the class, you should:

 The reading assignments will look like this:

-ON-LINE LESSON: Study Guide Exercises.
 You are required to read the on-line lessons.
-These lessons are marked throughout the course in this
+These lessons are marked throughout the

 Assignments

-assignments will vary.
-Assignments are marked with one of these icons.
+Assignments are marked with one of the following icons.

 Communication